smaremanda/add-in-docs/project/project-add-ins.md

 ### Procedure 1.
 To create the add-in manifest file for Bing Search

 1. Create an XML file in a local directory.
-The XML file includes the  **OfficeApp** element and child elements, which are described in the[Office Add-ins XML manifest](../overview/add-in-manifests.md).
+The XML file includes the  **OfficeApp** element and child elements, which are described in the [Office Add-ins XML manifest](../overview/add-in-manifests.md).
 For example, create a file named BingSearch.xml that contains the following XML.

   ```XML
   <?xml version="1.0" encoding="utf-8"?>